AdobeDocs/experience-manager-65.en/help/communities/functions.md

 The ideation function is a page with one [Ideation component](/help/communities/ideation-feature.md).

-When added to a template, the following dialog opens, which specifies the default Title and URL names, as well as default display settings for the template:
+When added to a template, the following dialog opens, which specifies the default Title and URL names, and default display settings for the template:

 ![ideation-function](assets/ideation-function.png)